DileepSathya/first_end_to_end_ML/README.md

 12.in src/MLOPS/components/data_ingstion.py we can write a function to download the data from the url and save it in artifacts folder
 13.another one is to unzip the data
 13.GOING TO WORK ON DATA_ingestion pipeline
+14.Data deletion or row deletion fuction was created in utils/common.py 15.function for column deletion completed created in utils/common.py